8 fascinating things to know about cat teeth

 One thing you might not realize is that cats can’t chew their food in the same way as we do.
 Our jaws move from side to side as well as up and down, making it easier to grind tough food down, while cats' jaws only move up and down, so they rely on their tough, sharp molars and pre-molars and lots of jaw pressure to crush and shred their food into something they can swallow.

-Do cats lose their teeth?
+3. Is it normal for cats to lose their teeth?

 Cats lose all their teeth early in life; that is, as kittens they start off with a set of deciduous or milk teeth, which fall out fairly quickly to be replaced by adult teeth; you can learn all about this in our guide: Do kittens lose their teeth?
+And if you’ve got a teething kitten, check out the best teething toys for kittens to help them through it.

 Adult cats shouldn't naturally lose their teeth at any age, but that's not to say they'll get through their entire lives without losing one or two for whatever reason.
 Kittens, on the other hand, start to lose their deciduous teeth at around 12 weeks of age, with their adult teeth coming through soon after.